adam-scislowicz/seed/documents/notes/mastering_aws_cloudformation.md

 # ...
 ```

 Parameters can also be referenced directly from the Resources section utilizing Jinja formatting.
-See the following exmaple:
+See the following example:

 ```yaml
 Resources: